-The Only Way to Effectively Housebreak a Dog
+The Best Way to Effectively Housebreak a Dog

 How to Crate Train Your Dog

 Animal training, no matter what kind of animal it is, has a common theme running through it and that is consistency.
 You must be timely and consistent if you want to succeed as a trainer.
 Your voice and body language must project authority.
 This is where some people part ways due to laziness or excuses about being too busy yadda, yadda, yadda.
 Their houses smell like dog urine and friends quit coming by.
-Or maybe not, a friend of mine had a Pekingese that would lay on the couch, casually jump off and relieve itself on the rug, then jump back up in the same spot.
-You need three things to effectively housebreak a dog and they are:
+Or maybe not.
+A friend of mine had a Pekingese that would lay on the couch, casually jump off and relieve itself on the rug, then jump back up in the same spot.

 - A portable dog kennel just large enough for the puppy or adult dog to stand up and turn around in.